gbennett90/Car-Price-Prediction/README.md

 Matplotlib & Seaborn: For creating the visualizations within the app.

-How to Run the App Locally
+How to Run the App Locally:
 To run this application on your local machine, follow these steps:

 Clone the repository from GitHub.